TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 This project contains the following implementations:

-* MiniJava signatures in `common/src-gen/signatures/MiniJava-sig`.
+* MiniJava signatures in `reference/src-gen/signatures/MiniJava-sig`.
-* MiniJava pretty-printer in `common/src-gen/pp/MiniJava-pp`
+* MiniJava pretty-printer in `reference/src-gen/pp/MiniJava-pp`
-* MiniJava syntactic completions in `common/src-gen/completions/MiniJava-esv`.
+* MiniJava syntactic completions in `reference/src-gen/completions/MiniJava-esv`.
-* MiniJava desugarings in `common/desugar`.
-* MiniJava name analysis in `common/names`.
-* MiniJava type analysis in `common/types`.
+* MiniJava desugaring signatures in `reference/desugar-signatures`.
-* JasminXT signatures in `common/src-gen/signatures/JasminXT*-sig`
+* JasminXT signatures in `reference/src-gen/jasmin-signatures/JasminXT*-sig`
-* JasminXT pretty-printer in `common/src-gen/pp/JasminXT*-pp`

 These implementations are already imported into the initial project.

-***Update:*** There is an inconsistency in the pretty-printing rules.
-You can fix this, by deleting `common/src-gen/pp/JasminXT-Extra-PP-Rules.pp.str`.

 ### Write Jasmin Code